-Port Arthur man, 65, arrested after armed robbery at Golden Coin Game Room - Port Arthur News
+PAPD: Port Arthur man arrested after armed robbery is no longer a suspect - Port Arthur News

-Port Arthur man, 65, arrested after armed robbery at Golden Coin Game Room
+PAPD: Port Arthur man arrested after armed robbery is no longer a suspect

-A Port Arthur 65-year-old was arrested today, charged with committing an armed robbery at a local game room.
+A 65-year-old Port Arthur man arrested Monday about two hours after the robbery of a local game room is now no longer a suspect in the crime, according to information from Port Arthur police.

-Officer Wendy Billiot said Michael Raney Charles was booked for aggravated robbery and outstanding warrants.
+Officer Wendy Billiot said Michael Raney Charles was jailed on counts of aggravated robbery and outstanding warrants.
+However, two hours later, officers said he was not associated with the robbery.

 Port Arthur Police Department officers responded to Golden Coin Game Room, 3900 Gulfway Drive, at approximately 10:21 a.m.
 Monday.

-Preliminary investigation revealed a male armed with a handgun entered the business and demanded money from a person.
+Preliminary investigation revealed a man with a handgun entered the business and demanded money from a person.

 At approximately noon, Billiot said officers located Charles within a short distance of the game room and took him into custody without incident.